 WordPress provides two types of platform, they are WordPress.com and WordPress.org.
 From WordPress.org you need to download and install a software script called WordPress.
 This way, creating a website or blog is a bit time consuming and needs a bit of hard work.
-Because, after downloading the WordPress script you need a web host service to host that WordPress site.
+Because, after downloading the WordPress script, you need a web host service to host that WordPress site.

 On the other hand, WordPress.com enables you to create and start a new website or blog within seconds that doesn’t require much effort and time.
 In this service, WordPress itself provides the hosting facilities.
 But when we make a comparison between the two WordPress services (WordPress.org and WordPress.com), WordPress.org is more flexible and expandable than WordPress.com.
-If you are confused about making a choice between two platforms, I personally recommend everyone to use WordPress.org, if you are serious about website creation or blogging.
+If you are confused about making a choice between the two platforms, I personally recommend everyone to use WordPress.org if you are serious about website creation or blogging.

 Next, let’s check the differences between the two platforms.